Samuel-de-Oliveira/CanUseTimer/README.md

 few days.

 ---
-## To know more about...
+## To install or know more about...
-If you want to know more about like how to install or configure or do something in the program, you need to read the [wiki](https://github.com/samuel-de-oliveira/CanUseTimer/wiki) to learn, have wiki for every OS.
+If you want to know more about like how to install, configure or do something in the program, you need to read the [wiki](https://github.com/samuel-de-oliveira/CanUseTimer/wiki) to learn more, have wiki for every OS.
 If you want to help with something you can make forks or report errors in github issues, you will help a lot :wink:.